Skip to content

 Dr.Fone Android Data Recovery is one of the most popular Android recovery tools, but popularity doesn’t always mean reliability.
-We tested Wondershare’s Dr.Fone Data Recovery (Android) on a Samsung Galaxy S24 running Android 15 and a Google Pixel 8 on Android 14 to see whether it actually delivers on its promises.
+This review looks at Wondershare’s Dr.Fone Data Recovery (Android) on recent Samsung and Pixel phones to see whether it actually delivers on its promises.

 Only use data recovery tools on your own device or with explicit permission from the owner.
 Recovering data from someone else’s phone without consent violates privacy laws in most jurisdictions.